slabdab7100-lgtm/discord-lootKeys/README.md

 ## Valuation

-PvP Loot Keys use RuneLite's four current Deadman loot containers.
 Each item's current RuneLite price is multiplied by its quantity and summed to determine the threshold value.